29 CREATIVE WAYS TO RETAIN EMPLOYEES

 Try your best not to shift blames.
 No matter how tempted you are to do that.
 Be honest about everything and also welcome their suggestions.

 Give room for your employees to air their opinion during meetings.
 Do not be the head and tail of the conversation.

 Let them know that their contributions are very important in the development of the organization.

 Feel free to assign other tasks to your team members asides from their normal work schedule.

 It makes them feel trusted, capable and responsible.
 However, be careful not to choke them with too much work.

 24. A performance review is important

-This could be quarterly or annual but ensure it is done.
-It doesn’t matter if there is a daily or weekly checkup on their performance, do not overlook the importance of celebrating the ‘A’ staffs who have been consistent with good results over the course of the year and encourage those who aren’t performing.
+A performance review could be quarterly or annual but ensure it is done.
+It doesn’t matter if there is a daily or weekly checkup on their performance, do not overlook the importance of celebrating the ‘A’ staff who have been consistent with good results over the course of the year and encourage those who aren’t performing.